A checklist for your novel or manuscript rewriting process

 Once you have the overall picture, you can sort it out into a to-do list, and decide on the order to tackle your rewrite.
 The temptation here is to plunge straight into the revision process . . . but you need to resist that.
 Before you start to edit, revise and rewrite like crazy, you have a little more organising to do.

 Step 3: Work From Big To Small

-One possibility is to look at p.1, do everything it needs, then move on p.2, but that’s probably not the best way to tackle it.
+One possibility is to look at your first page, do everything it needs, then move on to page two, but that’s probably not the best way to tackle it.

 Whichever order you do things in, any major change probably has ramifications elsewhere.
 Get into the habit of not galloping off to follow up now, but make a note on your To Do list to tackle it at a logical point.